Flybell/web_to_obsidian/README.md

 # Web to Obsidian
-A script that scrapes an html/xml page to extract markdown text for Obsidian
+A script that scrapes an html/xml page then creates a markdown file for Obsidian & the dataview plugin

 ## Introduction